Healthcare in Cuba

 The Cuban government operates a national health system and assumes fiscal and administrative responsibility for the health care of all its citizens.
 All healthcare in Cuba is free to Cuban residents.
 There are no private hospitals or clinics as all health services are government-run.
-The public health minister is Dr. José Angel Portal Miranda.

 Like the rest of the Cuban economy, Cuban medical care suffered following the end of Soviet subsidies in 1991.
 The United States embargo against Cuba also has an effect.
+Difficulties include low salaries for doctors, poor facilities, poor provision of equipment, and the frequent absence of essential drugs.

-Cuba has historically—both before and during Communist rule—performed better than other countries in the region on infant mortality and life expectancy.
-Some experts say that official statistics provided by the Cuban government should be treated skeptically, or even as outright propaganda.
+The Cuban healthcare system has emphasized the export of health professionals through international missions, aiding global health efforts.
+However, while these missions generate significant revenue and serve as a tool for political influence, domestically, Cuba faces challenges including medication shortages and disparities between medical services for locals and foreigners.
+Despite the income from these missions, only a small fraction of the national budget has been allocated to public health, underscoring contrasting priorities within the nation's healthcare strategy.